canada-ca/PCTF-CCP/README.md

 * An overview of the [Pan-Canadian Trust Framework](./pctf-overview.md)

+A trusted digital identity will be formally accepted using the Digital Identity Acceptance Statement.
+A working draft is found [here](./assessment/digital-idenity-acceptance-statement.md)

 More information on the Pan-Canadian Trust Framework can be found at the following sites:

 * [DIACC](https://diacc.ca)